will-in-wi/letsencrypt-webfaction/README.md

     In the case of a Rails app, look for a folder called `public/`.
 If you are deploying your app with Capistrano, this could show up in `/home/myuser/webapps/[yourapp]/current/public/`.

+    In some cases (such as with some Node.js or Python applications), you may need to create this folder.
+See [https://github.com/will-in-wi/letsencrypt-webfaction/issues/24](here) for an example.

 If you have several webapps, then you will need to issue the command several times.
 The command can be run from any folder.

+Other parameters (which are generally best left to their default values, unless you have a perticular need to change them) can be found in the `config.defaults.yml` configuration file (see below in the "More detailed examples" section).

 ### Example
 Here is a basic example which issues one certificate for both yourdomain.com and www.yourdomain.com, both of which are served by `~/webapps/yourapp/wordpress` and your WebFaction contact email address is you@youremail.com.
 This assumes that both yourdomain.com and www.yourdomain.com are served from the same folder.